emilianvrd/Maneuvers/Flourishes.md

 You strike the ground, creating a burst of energy that ripples outward from you.
 Each creature of your choice within 40m of you must make a Might saving throw or take 3d6 thunder damage and 3d6 radiant or necrotic damage (your choice when you select this spell.
 The spell also gain the appropriate trait).
 A target is also knocked prone on a failure and is pushed 4m away, knocked prone, and takes 2d6 bludgeoning damage on a critical failure.

 You can use this Flourish three times per day.

+### Disarming Block
+Reaction\
+When targeted by a Strike, you can use your reaction to gain a +1 circumstance bonus to AC against the triggering attack.
+If the target misses, you automatically Disarm it.

 ### Divine Blast
 Radiant\